ansible/ansible/docsite/latest/rst/playbooks.rst

 About Playbooks
 ```````````````

-Playbooks are a completely different way to use ansible than in task execution mode, and are
+Playbooks are a completely different way to use ansible than in adhoc task execution mode, and are
 particularly powerful.

-Simply put, playbooks are the basis for a really simple
-configuration management and multi-machine deployment system,
+Simply put, playbooks are the basis for a really simple configuration management and multi-machine deployment system,
 unlike any that already exist, and one that is very well suited to deploying complex applications.

 Playbooks can declare configurations, but they can also orchestrate steps of